COBREXA/COBREXA.jl/docs/src/distributed/2_parallel.md

 # Local parallel processing

-To run an analysis in parallel, you first need to load the `Distributed` package and add a few worker processes.
-For example, you may start 5 local processes (that may utilize 5 CPUs) as follows
+To run an analysis in parallel, we first need to load the `Distributed` package and add a few worker processes.
+For example, we may start 5 local processes (that may utilize 5 CPUs) as follows

 ```julia